Transparent Background

 # mode needs to be "RGBA"

-If your image is RGB (no transparency), you might be able to use a tool such as remove.bg to make the background transparent and download a new copy of it.
+If your image is RGB (no transparency), you can use one of the many online AI tools such as remove.bg to make the background transparent and download a new copy of it.

 The alpha channel of your image becomes a mask.
 A mask is a list of values that show which pixels are opaque and which ones are transparent.
 In fact, some pixels can be partially opaque.
 Alpha values range from 0 (completely transparent) to 255 (completely opaque).